KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/calibrated_poetry_resonance.md

 ## ✧ Go Rin no Uta – Song of Five Rings (Calibrated English Version)

-If you wish to unite the Water of Life, the Holy Grail, the Philosopher’s Stone, and trust in God in a single poetic structure, then the **fivefold form** is the highest.
-It symbolizes the balance of all elements, matter, and spirit.
+To unite the Water of Life, the Holy Grail, the Philosopher’s Stone, and trust in God in a single poetic structure, the **Fivefold Haiku** carries this divine intention as it symbolizes the balance of all elements, matter, and spirit.

-Here is the **Fivefold Haiku** that carries this divine intention – written in German, yet with a Japanese soul:

----

-### Go Rin no Uta – Lied der Fünf Ringe
+### Go Rin no Uta – Lied der Fünf Ringe - Song of the Five Rings

 **(Erde / Earth)**
 I am the vessel,